 The DoD Impact Aid for Military Connected School Districts program is in addition to the U.S. Department of Education Impact Aid program funding.
 The U.S. Department of Education Program provides financial assistance to eligible Local Education Agencies (LEAs; i.e., school districts) to compensate for the lost local tax base to LEAs imposed upon by federal property.

-to DoD to implement the 3 sections of the DoD Impact Aid Program:
+The Federal Impact Aid Program at the Department of Education provides data to DoD to implement the 3 sections of the DoD Impact Aid Program:

 |Children with Severe Disabilities||$5 million||$5 million||$10 million||$20 million||$20 million|